Chapter 15: The Voice of God 060525

 what he was trying to do.
 For all intents and purposes, when Lazzell

-LZ, choppers in front of our own banked toward the clearing and swooped
+reached the LZ, choppers in front of our own banked toward the clearing

-low over the trees to lessen the chance of taking a hit.
-Centrifugal
+and swooped low over the trees to lessen the chance of taking a hit.

-force was the only thing holding me to the floor of my ship, as our bird
+Centrifugal force was the only thing holding me to the floor of my ship,

-banked to follow the one in front of it.
-We made our final approach, and
+as our bird banked to follow the one in front of it.
+We made our final

-our pilot was good.
-He brought the Huey to within six feet of the
+approach, and our pilot was good.
+He brought the Huey to within six feet

-ground.
-In less than four seconds everyone in my squad was running for
+of the ground.
+In less than four seconds everyone in my squad was

-the wood line.
-Many years later, Dick said that he was already on the
+running for the wood line.
+Many years later, Dick told me that he was

-ground directing traffic, when my B company got there, which did not
+already on the ground directing traffic, when my B company got there,

-peripheral vision, soldiers dragging black body bags, filled with the
+left, in my peripheral vision, soldiers dragging black body bags, filled

-limp bodies of young Americans.
-Those bags were being added to a line of
+with the limp bodies of young Americans.
+Those bags were being added to

-others near the northwest side of the clearing.
-That line was already
+a line of others near the northwest side of the clearing.
+That line was

-twenty to thirty bags long.
-Inside the tree line I came face to face
+already twenty to thirty bags long.
+Inside the tree line I came face to

-with only one defender, from the ambushed 1/16th battalion.
+face with only one defender, from the ambushed Rangers (1/16th).
 He had

 superficial cuts on many parts of his body, from flying shrapnel.